SchwarzIT/onyx/apps/docs/src/development/packages/vitepress-theme.md

 </div>

-Custom [VitePress](https://vitepress.dev) theme that uses the Schwarz Digits brand colors.
+Custom [VitePress](https://vitepress.dev) theme that uses the onyx brand colors.

 ::: info
 The theme does not currently use the entire Onyx Framework _(yet)_.